To get repairs made, you can:

 - If the old owner is fighting to keep your building, you could also include the old owner’s information.

 - Fill out a court form that asks for a

 Temporary Restraining Order (TRO).
 The court clerk can give you the form.
 Or you can use Temporary Restraining Order (Form 15).

 - The clerk will ask you to pay a filing fee.
 If your income is low, you can ask the court to waive the fee.
-Frist, you will have to fill out and file the Affidavit of Indigency Form (Booklet 9).
+First, you have to fill out and file the Affidavit of Indigency Form (Booklet 9).
 You can use the CourtFormsOnline Affidavit of Indigency interview to fill this form out on your phone or computer, sign it and even email the form. - Note the court is not accepting emailed forms right now.

 5. Take Photos and Keep Notes

 Good documentation will help you get the problems fixed or win your case if you have to go to court.

 - Keep notes or make a list of each time you tell the owner about the problems.